berstend/node-safe/readme.md

 ## Contributing

-Community involvement is welcome.
 Please create an issue to discuss what you have in mind before working on a PR. :-)

 ## References